-- Submit, at least annually, a risk-based internal audit plan to the Board Audit Committee for review and approval; - Review and adjust the internal audit plan, as necessary, in response to changes in the company's business, risks, operations, programmes, systems, and controls, or requests by the audit committee or a regulator; - > Communicate to the audit committee any changes to the internal audit plan, for approval; - Ensure all internal audit engagements are appropriately executed and results (with applicable conclusions and recommendations) are communicated to appropriate parties; - Follow up on audit findings and corrective actions, and report periodically to senior management and the Board Audit Committee on progress; - Ensure internal audit activity remains free from interference by any element in the company, including in matters of audit selection, scope, procedures, frequency, timing, or report content to enable a necessary independent and objective approach and, - > Provide, based on sufficient and appropriate work, an overall opinion on Governance, Risk Management and Control to the Board Audit Committee on a regular basis.
+- submit, at least annually, a risk-based internal audit plan to the Board Audit Committee for review and approval; - > review and adjust the internal audit plan, as necessary, in response to changes in the company's business, risks, operations, programmes, systems, and controls, or requests by the audit committee or a regulator; - > communicate to the Board Audit Committee any changes to the internal audit plan, for approval; - ensure all internal audit engagements are appropriately executed and results (with applicable conclusions and recommendations) are communicated to appropriate parties; - > follow up on audit findings and corrective actions, and report periodically to senior management and the Board Audit Committee on progress; - ensure internal audit activity remains free from interference by any element in the company, including in matters of audit selection, scope, procedures, frequency, timing, or report content to enable a necessary independent and objective approach and, - > provide, based on sufficient and appropriate work, an overall opinion on Governance, Risk Management and Control to the Board Audit Committee on a regular basis.
 Include as part of that opinion, whether the organisation's risk appetite framework is being adhered to, together with an analysis of themes and trends emerging from Internal Audit work and their impact on the organisation's risk profile.